Regulation for Universal Access to Energy

 - Work on an innovative online platform, supported by a dedicated team

-To enable a true global learning experience, FSR brings together a host of global experts to present cases and experiences from Africa, Asia and Latin America
+To enable a true global learning experience, Florence School of Regulation (FSR) brings together a host of global experts to present cases and experiences from Africa, Asia and Latin America

 Ignacio Pérez-Arriaga, Course Director